-Architects and construction engineers use BIM to create 3D models of a complete and furnished building – using software such as Revit (Autodesk) and MicroStation (Benley), as well as Graphisoft Archicad, Allplan, and Vectorworks (Nemetschek Group).
+Architects and construction engineers use BIM to create 3D models of a complete and furnished building – using software such as Revit (Autodesk), MicroStation (Bentley) as well as Graphisoft Archicad, Allplan and Vectorworks (Nemetschek Group).

-But BIM isn't a design or visualization tool.
+But BIM isn't a design or visualisation tool.
 It's a process that enables the creation of a shared data model.
-This model is available for all concerned: from the designers of the building to the construction company, and finally the property owners and managers.
+This model is available for all concerned; from the designers of the building to the construction company, and finally the property owners and managers.

 These models can also contain information related to the building's life cycle and its expected maintenance requirements.
-Information such as time planning (4D), cost estimates (5D), and sustainability (7D) bring additional dimensions to BIM models.
+Information such as time planning (4D), cost estimates (5D) and sustainability (6D) bring additional dimensions to BIM models.